 When to Record Contingent Liabilities?

-- Probable – Record this type of contingent liability when there is a probability that the event or loss may occur and when we can reasonably estimate the amount of the loss occurred to a certain range.
+- Probable – Record this type of liability on the balance sheet when there is a probability that the event or loss may occur and when we can reasonably estimate the amount of the loss that happened to a specific range.

-- Remote – There is no need to record or reveal the contingent liability if the chances of its occurrence are remote.
+- Remote – There is no need to record or reveal this contingent liability if the chances of its occurrence are remote.

-This has been a guide to Contingent Liabilities and its definition.
-Here we discuss its meaning, examples, types, and categories of contingent liabilities along with detailed explanations.
+This article has been a guide to Contingent Liabilities and its meaning.
+Here we discuss when to record a contingent liability on the balance sheet along with explanation.
 You can learn more about accounting from following articles –